Bladder Infection (Urinary Tract Infection—UTI) in Adults

 • whether you have problems with your urinary tract

-Men may need to take antibiotics longer because bacteria can move into the prostate gland, which surrounds the urethra.
-Bacteria can hide deep inside prostate tissue.
+Men may need to take antibiotics longer than women because bacteria can move into the prostate.
+If bacteria get into the prostate, the infection may be more difficult to fight.

-If needed, a health care professional may prescribe other medicines to relieve any pain or discomfort from your bladder infection.
+If needed, your health care professional may suggest other medicines to relieve any pain or discomfort caused by your bladder infection.

 How can I prevent a bladder infection?